zuriscript/gms-website/src/data/features/feature-2.md

 ---
 category: 'features'
 title: 'To Set or not to Set'
-text: 'Although GMS emphesis and strength lies on set algebra, we enable a non setbased design approach, too.Our provided representations offer multiple compression schemes and can be combined with neighbourhood permuters.'
+text: 'Although GMS emphesis and strength lies on set algebra, we enable a non setbased design approach, too.
+Our provided representations offer multiple compression schemes and can be combined with neighbourhood permuters.'
-display: 'RIGHT'
+display: 'LEFT'
-order: '1'
+order: '2'
 ---

 ```cpp